osposweb/osposweb.github.io/Sales.md

 - *{ISEQ:9}* - [Proposed] This will use the "Last invoice number used" configuration value to build the invoice when the sale is complete.
 When the sale is complete the value is incremented and replaces {ISEQ}.
 If the invoice number should be a fixed number of digits then the number of digits to use can be indicated using the following format {ISEQ:9} with the single numeric digit after the colon representing the number of digits that should be returned.
 It can be up to 9 digits long with 0 indicating that the number should be
 - *%m* -  The two digit year from the date of sale replaces the value %m.
 In fact, there are numerous "%" tokens that are based on current system date and time.
 They are listed a http://php.net/manual/en/function.strftime.php

-For example, If the value "INV-%m{ISEQ:6}" will render an invoice number looks like INV-17000032 if prior to generation the value of the last invoice number used is 31 and the year of the sale is 2017.
+For example, If the value "INV-%m{ISEQ:6}" will render the invoice number INV-17000032 if prior to generation the value of the last invoice number used is 31 and the year of the sale is 2017.

 **Invoice Email Template**